alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 ```

-You might think that just calling `do_some_processing()` would run the function, but it doesn’t.
+You might think that just calling `do_some_processing()` would run the function, but it doesn't.
 It only returns a coroutine object.
 To actually run it, you must await it.

 You can simplify even further by writing: